Honduras ditching Taiwan raises larger geopolitical concerns

 The Central American nation follows the steps of El Salvador, Nicaragua, Panama and the Dominican Republic in turning their backs on Taiwan.

-Honduras’ Tuesday announcement acts as a blow to the Biden administration, which has rather fruitlessly tried to convince countries in the region to stick with Taiwan.
-Taiwan, a U.S. ally, has pushed for sovereignty at the same time Chinese President Xi Jinping has insisted the island is firmly under its control.
+Honduras’ announcement on Tuesday was a blow to the Biden administration, which has rather fruitlessly tried to persuade countries in the region to stick with Taiwan.
+Taiwan, a U.S. ally, has pushed for sovereignty at the same time that Chinese President Xi Jinping has insisted the island is firmly under its control.

-In that sense, Tuesday announcement also exemplifies the American government is “losing it’s grasp on” Latin America, said David Castrillon-Kerrigan, research-professor on China-related issues at Colombia’s Externado University.
+In that sense, Tuesday’s announcement also exemplifies the American government is “losing it’s grasp on” Latin America, said David Castrillon-Kerrigan, research-professor on China-related issues at Colombia’s Externado University.

-“For countries like Honduras, not recognizing the government in Beijing meant missing opportunities,” Castrillon-Kerrigan.
+“For countries, like Honduras, not recognizing the government in Beijing meant missing opportunities,” Castrillon-Kerrigan.
 The United States “is definitely losing influence on every front, especially the economic front, but also diplomatically, politically and culturally.”

 It’s left the island left with a dwindling number of allies.
 Reina told AP that the Biden administration “must understand and respect” Honduras’ needs and decisions.